vpenso/chef-base/README.md

 ### Usage

-Take a look to [test/roles/](test/roles) directory for a list of example roles using this cookbook.
+Take a look to the [test/roles/](test/roles) directory for a list of example roles using this cookbook.

+Following example configures NTPD on Debian and CentOS:

 ```ruby
 name 'ntpd'